acl-org/ACLPUB/docs/formatting.md

 The abstract text should be 10 point roman, single-spaced.

 The abstract should be a concise summary of the general thesis and conclusions of the paper.
 It should be no longer than 200 words.
+The abstract should contain only plain text without extra markup and Latex commands (for compatibility across various platforms where metadata is displayed).

 ### Text